rahulkarda/Wave-Portal/README.md

 Send me a hello through the blockchain!

-This is my project for the course Build a Web3 App with Solidity + Ethereum Smart Contracts at Buildspace built using HTML, CSS, JS, React, Solidity and Vite Js Library.
+This is my project for the course Build a Web3 App with Solidity + Ethereum Smart Contracts at Buildspace built with HTML, CSS, JS, React, Solidity and Vite Js tools.

 The site is live at https://waveatrahul.netlify.app